smallwat3r/rpi-gardener/README.md

 humidity data from a DHT22 sensor, wired to a Raspberry Pi 4.
 It stores the results every 2 seconds in a local Sqlite database, and renders them on a bare simple frontend using ChartJS powered by Flask and web-sockets.
-Lastly, it also provides a simple notification system.
+Lastly, it also implements a simple notification service.

 ## Requirements